billg-splunk/javashop-otel/README.md

 cd javashop-otel

-#Implement Opentelemetry Auto-Instrumentation via Dockerfiles for Java
+# Ignore this section for now ( skip to build and deploy ): Implement Opentelemetry Auto-Instrumentation via Dockerfiles for Java

 cd shop